quer/the-steam-awards/README.md

  * * There is a Setting to set how this shoud behave. default is that is shoud at least use 1 sec on each request. so it will calculate how log before the next request is allow to be runed.
  * can now be runed whit account that do not have sharedSecret ( but have not add the "secret" file to auto login. )

+## known issues
+ * the console, will in some module print for only on account. it have somefing to do whit async.

 # The steam events on multi account